vanngocthuyla/bitc-PPL-benchmark/README.md

 ## Conclusion

-Based on the time and the Gelman-rubin diagnostic, Numpyro can be considered as the fastly-performing PPL in comparison to Pyro and Pymc3.
+Numpyro can be considered as the fastly-performed PPL in comparison to Pyro and Pymc3.